baltameme/CaptureWebViewDemo/Iframe-Password-Reset.md

    (which is "code" for codes.)
  3. `https://your_capture_domain/oauth/token` returns a `token` in
     its JSON response.
- 4. Your password reset page renders, using the `token` to generate
+ 4. Your password reset page renders, using the `token` to generate an iframe tag embedding the Capture profile_change_password iframe.

 The src attribute for the Capture iframe tag rendered in step 4 is: